 Tomorrow on 31 August, we celebrate Malaysia’s 63rd anniversary of Independence, known as ‘Merdeka Day’.
 The word ‘Merdeka’ is derived from the Pāli word ‘maha-iddhika’ meaning ‘possessing great power’.
-It refers to the power given to Malaysians, having gained autonomy, to progress the nation through self-determination.
+It refers to the power given to Malaysians, having gained autonomy from colonial rule, to progress the nation through self-determination.

 This year is particularly challenging as we face a global pandemic affecting everyone regardless of race, religion or socio-economic status.
 Amidst uncertainties, Malaysian citizens have resiliently adhered to the necessary constraints and stepped up to their role to indiscriminately protect our loved ones and the community at large.